NFDI4Chem/VibrationalSpectroscopyOntology/README.md

 ![Build Status](https://github.com/NFDI4Chem/VibrationSpectroscopyOntology/workflows/CI/badge.svg)
-# Vibration Spectroscopy Ontology
+# Vibrational Spectroscopy Ontology

-_WIP - NOT READY FOR PRODUCTION_ The Vibration Spectroscopy Ontology (ViSprO) is used to represent information regarding the excution and analysis of vibrational spectroscopy assays.
+_WIP - NOT READY FOR PRODUCTION_ The Vibrational Spectroscopy Ontology (ViSprO) is used to represent information regarding the excution and analysis of vibrational spectroscopy assays.

 ## Versions